Best Part time MA Programs in Area studies 2019/2020

 Acquire theoretical expertise in political institutions and processes in an international framework.

-Build up considerable empirical knowledge of Eastern and Southeastern Europe by benefiting from the dual component of the Double Degree programme.
+Build up considerable empirical knowledge of Eastern and Southeastern Europe by benefiting from the dual component of the Double Degree program.

 Scholarships are available.